This project is now complete! View the completed project here.

 Multipurpose Hall (Block C)

 All buildings are accessed off a central covered spine that asts as a village street intended as a meeting place for students and the school community.
 A series of single-storey and two-storey buildings are sited to form landscaped courts between them.
-A central green space will act as a Stage 1 oval that will be expanded in Stage 2 with a second main oval.
+A central green space will act as a Stage 1 oval.
 An internal circulation road around the internal perimeter of the site provides safe and secure servicing of the school with separation from pedestrian path networks.

 Hospitality Centre (Block D)